digitalinteraction/cwa-recover/README.md

 1. Check whether you have *Python* installed.  e.g., on Windows: <kbd>Windows</kbd>+<kbd>R</kbd>: `cmd /k python` -- if you get an error message, you may not have Python installed.
 You can install Python from: [python.org/downloads](https://www.python.org/downloads/)

-2. If you are on Windows and want to be able to create a disk image from the device itself, save this page: [cwa-dump.py](https://raw.githubusercontent.com/digitalinteraction/cwa-recover/main/cwa-dump.py) as a file on your computer named `cwa-dump.py`).
+2. If you are on Windows or Mac and want to be able to create a disk image from the device itself, save this page: [cwa-dump.py](https://raw.githubusercontent.com/digitalinteraction/cwa-recover/main/cwa-dump.py) as a file on your computer named `cwa-dump.py`.

 3. Save this page: [cwa-recover.py](https://raw.githubusercontent.com/digitalinteraction/cwa-recover/main/cwa-recover.py) as a file on your computer named `cwa-recover.py`, in the same directory as the previous file.

-4. Open a terminal / command-line in the same folder as your downloaded files:
+4. Open a terminal / command-line in the same folder as your downloaded files.
+For example:
     * **Windows:** Press <kbd>Windows</kbd>+<kbd>R</kbd>, type: `cmd /k "cd Downloads"` and press <kbd>Enter</kbd>.
     * **macOS:** Open *Terminal*, type: `cd ~/Downloads` and press <kbd>Enter</kbd>.
-    * **Linux:** Open a *Terminal* and change to the directory you downloaded the files to.

 ## Step 3: Create a disk image from the device

 If the data is still on the device: follow these steps to create an *image* file from the device -- this should be done even if you have previously copied off the file, as that data could be incomplete.
 If the data was cleared from the device, you can skip this step.

-* **Windows:**  You can use the `cwa-dump.py` script (downloaded above) to read the drive to create a disk image.
+* **Windows/Mac:**  You can use the `cwa-dump.py` script (downloaded above) to read the drive to create a disk image.

     1. Make sure you have a single AX device attached.